thesp0nge/wordstress/README.md

 # Wordstress

-wordstress is a application security tool specific for wordpress powered websites, inspired by [wpscan](https://github.com/wpscanteam/wpscan) tool.
+wordstress is an opensource whitebox security scanner for wordpress powered websites.

 ## Description